-2) How would you like your blog to help other autistic people that are becoming adults?
+2) How would you like your blog to help other autistic adults?

-“The blog is a mix or personal anecdotes documenting my mess ups and tips but mainly just following my journey into / through adulthood.
-So I like to think it’ll help others feel less helpless and alone.
-There are plans for the future where I’ll hold more practical adulting skills workshops.”
+“The blog is a mix of personal anecdotes documenting my experiences as an autistic adult.
+I’d like to think it’ll help others feel less helpless and alone.
+In the future, I’m hoping to hold some practical adulting-skills workshops.”

 3) What do you think the preconceptions of autistic people are and how would you say they are different?

-“Preconceptions are just that it’s a social disability and you’ve difficulty making friends when it goes beyond that.
-The comorbid conditions, isolation from then world around us and just generally not being on the same page as everyone else is tiring.
-It’s a draining, a simple catch up with friends can have your head in a spin if more than one person talks at once.
-Emails worded to be polite when really theres an urgency mean we get in trouble at work like autism doesn’t present itself the same way in every person but on the hole, we’re sound people who are often misunderstood.”
+“One preconception is that it’s just a social disability and you have difficulty making friends, when actually it goes far beyond that.
+The co-morbid conditions, isolation from the world around us, and just generally not being on the same page as everyone else is tiring.
+It’s draining; a simple catch up with friends can have your head spinning if more than one person talks at once.
+We’re sound people who are often misunderstood.”

 4) What do you think is most difficult about being an autistic adult?

-“At the minute for me dating and relationships, by time I’ve finished with work, made sure my house is in order and tied up all the important loose ends I find I don’t have the capacity to deal with meeting new people and then when I do getting them to understand they have to communicate with me differently and that what I say is what I mean is hard.
-So many times lads say to me “oh I’ll take the hint” and I’m there searching for the hint because to me there wasn’t one!
+“Currently for me, it’s dating and relationships.
+By the time I’ve finished with work, made sure my house is in order and tied up all the important loose ends, I find I don’t have the capacity to deal with meeting new people.
+Then when I do (meet new people), getting them to understand they have to communicate with me differently than they would with a neurotypical person is hard.
+So many times, I’ve had lads say to me “oh I’ll take the hint” and I’m there searching for the hint because to me there wasn’t one!
 Haha.”